eoyilmaz/anima/README.md

 ```

 So all of your computers will now be able to reach the database without
 having too much information about the database.
-After that to setup
+After that, setting up
-Anima it should be pretty straight forward:
+Anima should be pretty straight forward:

 Clone `anima` to a network share so everyone can see it.
 Setup the `PYTHONPATH` environment variable to include the path that